BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Understanding on Document Structure

 \subsection{Dialogue Discourse Parsing}

-While Task (4) focuses more on temporal and causal coherence, \textbf{Task (5): Dialogue Discourse Parsing} emphasizes rhetorical relations across the entire document.
+\textbf{Task (5): Dialogue Discourse Parsing} focuses on structure construction across the entire document.
 We additionally target dialogue rather than monologue to introduce greater genre diversity.
-This task includes three widely used dialogue discourse datasets: STAC \citep{asher2016discourse}, Molweni \citep{li2020molweni}, and the recently annotated MSDC based on Minecraft Dialogue Corpus \citep{thompson2024discourse}, all in the SDRT framework \citep{asher2003logics}.
+This task includes three widely used dialogue discourse datasets: STAC \citep{asher2016discourse}, Molweni \citep{li2020molweni}, and the recently annotated MSDC based on Minecraft Dialogue Corpus \citep{thompson2024discourse}, all datasets in the SDRT framework \citep{asher2003logics}.